 Early Life

-That’s one year after the independence of Nigeria, and not that it matters in the grand scheme of things, but if we could just take a minute to ponder on the significance; Nigeria was barely one year old in independence when Sanusi Lamido Sanusi was born, and nobody had any idea what he’d turn out to be.
+Sanusi Lamido Sanusi II was (born on July 31, 1961, 64 years old) in Kano, Nigeria, to the royal Fulani family of Sullubawa.
+That’s one year after Nigeria’s independence, and it does not matter in the grand scheme of things.
+Still, if we could just take a minute to ponder the significance, Nigeria was barely one year old in independence when Sanusi Lamido Sanusi was born.
+Nobody had any idea what he’d turn out to be.

 Nobody knows what would happen to the country in the future as of 1961, which turns out to be so much different from what they must have envisioned at the time.